-The ongoing COVID-19 global pandemic continued to impact LDE UTC throughout 2020/21, as it did for all educational institutions throughout the country and internationally.
-However, given the significant investment LDE UTC made during 2019/20 in both health/hygiene measures and remote learning/working technology, this significantly reduced the negative impacts of the pandemic on LDE UTC operations during 2020/21.
+The ongoing COVID-19 global pandemic continued to impact LDE UTC throughout 2021/22, as it did for all educational institutions throughout the country and internationally.
+However, given the significant investment LDE UTC made during 2019/20 in both health/hygiene measures and remote learning/working technology, this significantly reduced the negative impacts of the pandemic on LDE UTC operations during both 2020/21 and 2021/22.

 The College is very proud of its response to the COVID-19 pandemic, and the measures put in place have been recognised as exemplar by Public Health authorities and other external observers.
 The College was already in a strong position to move remote online learning given its technology focus, existing remote learning resources and equipment.
 As such learning continued during the lockdowns and beyond when learners or staff had to isolate.
-Significant investment in further remote learning technology in the previous financial year proved vital.
+Significant investment in further remote learning technology early during the pandemic proved vital.
 This included every classroom having a webcam, 360-degree mic and a visualiser, so that lessons could be delivered effectively to all learners whether they are on-site in the classroom or isolating at home.
 This also enabled teachers to deliver lessons even if they were isolating.
 This set-up significantly reduced the negative impact on learning which would otherwise have occurred due to COVID-19, and due to this all-curriculum content was able to be delivered in full by the end of the academic year.